paulofs321/OOP-Parking-Lot/README.md

 **exceptions.py** - Contains the custom exceptions for the system.

+## AutomatedParkingLot Class
+The parking system is managed by the `AutomatedParkingLot` object.
+It is responsible for keeping track of the vehicles that come into the parking lot.
+It has two main functions, the `park_vehicle` and `unpark_vehicle`.

+The `park_vehicle` function takes a `ParkingVehicle` object, the entrypoint, and the date of entry as a datetime object.
+When parking a vehicle, the function will assign the nearest possible `ParkingSlot` object from the entrypoint to the vehicle.
+The function will then return the assigned parking slot.

+The `unpark_vehicle` function takes a `Vehicle` object and the date of exit as a datetime object.
+The function will remove the vehicle from it's assigned parking slot and return the total fee for the vehicle.

 ## Installation
 Before running the command below, make sure to have a Python 3.6+ interpreter and pip installed in your system.